 Dry weight:

 The dry weight accumulated in various wheat plant parts was significantly influenced by both irrigation levels and genotypes at every stage of observation (Table 2).
 Regardless of irrigation levels and genotypes, the total dry weight and the dry weight accumulated in various plant parts, except the roots, exhibited a continuous increasing trend up to the harvest stage.
 The most notable rise in dry weight occurred between 90 DAS and the harvest stage.
 Among irrigation levels, normally irrigated wheat followed by two times irrigated wheat had shown higher dry weight accumulated by different plant parts.
 Total plant dry weight recorded with normally irrigated wheat was 40.5, 48.5 and 93.1 percent higher over one time irrigated wheat at 60 DAS, 90 DAS and harvest, respectively.
 The increased dry weight observed with normal and two irrigations, as opposed to one irrigation, could be due to improved vegetative growth and effective biomass distribution resulting from a favorable water balance in these treatments.
 Similarly, higher dry weight in crops irrigated during all crucial growth stages, as compared to those experiencing moisture stress, has also been documented by Kamboj et al., 2024; Dhaka et al., 2023; Ibrahim et al., 2017; Summy et al., 2015.

-Among wheat genotypes, P 13320 followed by WH 1142 recorded significantly higher total dry weight, while genotype P 30013 recorded minimum total dry weight of plant at all stages of observation.
-Significantly higher dry weight of different plant parts viz. root, stem, leaf and ear head were also found higher in P 13320 genotype at all stages of observation.
+Among wheat genotypes, P 13320, followed by WH 1142, recorded significantly higher total dry weight, while genotype P 30013 recorded minimum total dry weight of plant at all stages of observation.
+Significantly higher dry weights of different plant parts viz. root, stem, leaf and ear head were also found higher in P 13320 genotype at all stages of observation.
 The notable differences in dry weight among genotypes could be due to their varying capacity to utilize resources, along with differences in biomass allocation and genetic variation.
 The significantly higher dry weight observed in P 13320 can be attributed to its longer root length, greater number of leaves, and a higher count of fruiting parts compared to other genotypes.
 Such variations in dry weight among genotypes were also confirmed by the research of Moghaddam et al. (2012).